alexfernandez/alexfernandez.github.io/2016/top-of-the-cream-of-the-crop.md

 **Speaking at conferences is a great way to learn how to speak in public.**

-Soft skills (writing, speaking) are as important for a developer as writing good code.
+Soft skills (writing, speaking) are as important for an expert developer as writing good code.
 Getting the word out will help you develop these.

 ## Sell Your Work